GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR>Physical Exchange Kind: Design level data / energy / material definitions for exchange on Physical Level, with focus onto the design of the items exchanged (information, material, energy).
-This is the realization of the specification  made System Domain Kinds.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR>Physical Exchange Kind: Specification for any kind of physical items (energy, material, information, etc.)to be exchanged on Physical Level, with focus onto the design of the items exchanged.
+This is the realization of the specification  made by System Domain Kinds.<BR></html>

 ## SAF_PhysicalExternalSystem